 Every once in a while, you hear about a big truck wreck caused by a trucker who fell asleep at the wheel, and then the politicians start talking about restricting hours on the road, and once again, truckers get the short end of the stick.
 More regulations make it harder to be a trucker and to earn your living at it.
 Ask any old trucker and they’ll agree – the newer restrictions that limit road time force truckers to spend hours looking for a place to stop that’s safe and won’t be interrupted and forced to move.

-But no way to get off and get a decent rest is reality for a lot o f truckers.
-It’s not just a problem here in the U.S. There are tweets from Canada, Belgium, the Netherlands… it’s a real issue that even has Jason’s Law, an addition to the US highway bill, to focus on creating more safe places for drivers to rest.
+But no way to get off and get a decent rest is the reality for a lot o f truckers.
+It’s not just a problem here in the U.S. There are tweets from Canada, Belgium, the Netherlands… it’s a real issue that even has Jason’s Law, an addition to the US highway bill, to focus on creating more safe truck parking for drivers to rest.